-- Availability: This is the term used to describe whether or not a system can perform its intended function.
+- Availability: This term describes whether or not a system can perform its intended function.
 Availability can be measured in time (its uptime, for example).
 The availability of a system is related to its reliability but, make no mistake, it is not the same thing.
-However, if a system is reliable, it is also available, not but necessarily vice versa.
+However, if a system is reliable, it is also available, not necessarily vice versa.

 - Efficiency: A well-designed system is an efficient system.
 Efficiency means the system performs its functions quickly and reliably.
 Efficiency is measured with metrics like latency, response time, and bandwidth.